Why Dark Web Monitoring is Smart for Your Small Business

 What is the Dark Web?

-The anonymous nature of the Dark Web makes a magnet for illegal activity.
+The anonymous nature of the dark web makes it a magnet for illegal activity.
 But it’s used for legal activities, too.
 You can find chatrooms, games, email, Facebook-like social media platforms, and other places where you may legitimately wish to keep your identity private.

-Journalists, law enforcement officials, and others use the Dark Web to protect sources and exchange sensitive information securely.
+Journalists, law enforcement officials, and others use the dark web to protect sources and securely exchange sensitive information.

 What Makes the Dark Web “Dark?”

-Unlike the regular web, a.k.a.
-The “surface web,” Dark Web isn’t indexed by standard search engines such as Google.
+Unlike the regular web (i.e., The “surface web”), the dark web isn’t indexed by standard search engines such as Google.

 For example, let’s say you use your PC to enter “Minneapolis plumbers” into Google.
 That search is routed through a number of web servers to return a list of local plumbers to your PC.